Dynatrace/Dynatrace-AppMon-WebServer-Agent-Ansible/README.md

 # Dynatrace-WebServer-Agent-Ansible

-This Ansible role installs and configures the Dynatrace WebServer Agent of the [Dynatrace Application Monitoring](http://www.dynatrace.com/en/products/application-monitoring.html) solution.
+This Ansible role installs and configures the Dynatrace AppMon WebServer Agent of the [Dynatrace AppMon](https://www.dynatrace.com/support/doc/appmon/) solution.

-**Note**: this role merely makes the Dynatrace WebServer Agent available, but it does not configure your web server to actually load it.
+**Note**: this role merely makes the Dynatrace AppMon WebServer Agent available, but it does not configure your web server to actually load it.
 See the [Dynatrace-Apache-HTTPServer-Agent-Ansible](https://github.com/dynaTrace/Dynatrace-Apache-HTTPServer-Agent-Ansible) role for an example that does.

 ## Download